tylerwray/me/blog/the-power-of-map-take-in-elixir/index.md

 end
 ```

-### Split a map
+## Split a map

-Often times in data transformation use cases I'll need to split a source map into 2 or more maps.
+When doing data transformations I'll sometimes need to split a source map into 2 or more sub-maps.
 Without [`Map.take/2`](https://hexdocs.pm/elixir/Map.html#take/2) your code might look like:

 ```elixir
 def call(args) do